 Q: How heavy is the Ontario Rat II?

 A: The knife weighs just under 3 ounces.
-The shipping weight of the knife is 3.2 ounces.
+This is a seriously lightweight pocket knife.

 Q: Is the Ontario Rat II left or right-handed?

 A: Since the knife has two studs and a 4-way reversible pocket clip, it can be used for a right or left-handed user.

 Q: Can the Ontario Rat 2 be used to make feather sticks?

 A: Absolutely!
 Making feather sticks with the Rat 2 is pretty easy with its sharp edge and easy-to-control design.